terrenceshi/portfolio_3d/README.md

 Art
  - Implement Artbox (could copy paste, but at least add improvement for showing year)
+ - Add loading
+ - Should have boxes pop up on scroll (any page that requires scrolling should)

 CS
  - Figure out layout for article and such